-Various accessories to the racket have varied impact on how the game might pan out.
-With the right settings, you can have a more effective and dominant paddle to that of your opponent.
+Various accessories to the racket have varied impacts on how the game might pan out.
+With the correct settings, you can have a more effective and dominant paddle than that of your opponent.
 Getting the right rubber and sponge that works well with your playing techniques ensures that each move you play goes just as you planned or better.

 Paddles made for a defensive player who uses more of the chop or lob techniques won’t work right for an offensive player who uses the smash or loop techniques.
-Rubbers that have less spinning power will be ineffective to defensive players and more useful to an offensive player.
+Rubbers that have less spinning power will be ineffective to defensive players and more useful to offensive players.

-The sponges serve as an improvement in the way the balls will react and counter react, getting this phase right gives the player better spin and serve to make each play a powerful and possibly winning move.
+The sponges serve as an improvement in the way the balls will react and counter-react; getting this phase right gives the player better spin and help to make each play a powerful and possibly winning move.

-While the blade and handle give comfort and control to players, ensuring that you can effectively execute your desired play while also supporting your defensive style and counter moves.
-The different handle types not only ensure comfort but also has a preference for some playing styles and techniques.
+While the blade and handle provide comfort and control to players, ensuring that you can effectively execute your desired game while also supporting your defensive style and counter moves.
+The different handle types not only provide comfort but also has a preference for some playing styles and techniques.

-Short handles are better for Penhold players and longer handles are favored by those that play the Shakehand style.
-Bigger handles are better for those with big palms and some players prefer smaller handles that can be made into their size with the use of grip tape.
-Although ping pong is more about player’s skills and techniques since a very good player can use any type of bat and still probably win, yet it isn’t a fine choice to use any paddle out there, getting the right paddle will give you a fair edge when playing.
+Short handles are better for Penhold players, and longer handles are favored by those that play the Shakehand style.
+Bigger handles are better for those with big palms, and some players prefer smaller handles that they can make to their size with the use of grip tape.
+Although ping pong is more about the player’s skills and techniques since a perfect player can use any type of bat and still probably win, yet it isn’t an excellent choice to use any paddle out there, getting the right paddle will give you the right edge when playing.

-In the end in addition to player’s skills and agility, the right paddle works well to improve a player’s personality as well as his or her chances of being the Victor at the end of a match.
+In the end, to increase the player’s skills and agility, the right paddle works well to improve a player’s personality as well as his or her chances of being the Victor at the end of a match.